-An informative "How to Get to College" poster available in English, Spanish, Chinese, Korean, Vietnamese, and Tagalog outlines the step-by-step process students and parents can begin to get ready for college as early as the sixth grade.
+An informative "How to Get to College" poster available in English, Spanish, Chinese, Korean, Vietnamese, and Tagalog outlines the step-by-step process students and parents can begin to get ready for college as early as the eighth grade.
 These posters have been distributed to the state's middle and high schools and contain helpful information on the admission process, applying for financial aid, and appropriate courses to take in high school to best prepare students for collegiate-level learning.
 To complement this "How to Get to College' poster, an interactive website has been developed to assist prospective students and families with relevant college preparation information.
+In addition, a new poster "Think College" was designed for and introduced to middle schools in an effort to help young minds begin preparing for rigorous coursework as early as the fifth and sixth grades.